Home and Community Education

 Staff may retrieve the lesson handouts by logging onto the University of Illinois Extension web portal.
 Click on “Intranet” (top red bar) >> “Teams” (left column) >> click on “Consumer and Family Economics,” “Family Life,” or “Nutrition and Wellness” depending on which lesson you want to print.

-Setting up Skype Calls
+Setting up Zoom Calls

 The Extension Educator that will be teaching the particular lesson will send registered counties an online meeting invitation prior to the lesson date.
-This lesson will be delivered via Skype.
+This lesson will be delivered via Zoom.
 The Educator will share their screen for the audience to view.
 Some offices may prefer to use their MondoPads to set up lessons.
 Turn MondoPad’s on far in advance to let them finish any needed updates.

 To join the meeting, go to your Outlook calendar and click on the appropriate date to find the meeting.
 Click on “Join Online Meeting.”
 Staff may need to hook up speakers and connect to a projector for all participants to see and hear, if using a laptop or other computer.
-Please mute microphones on the Skype call to prevent background noise.
+Please mute microphones on the Zoom call to prevent background noise.

 HCE participants may use the message board or chat/IM box at any time and type in their question as the Educator is teaching the lesson.
 Reserve spoken questions until the end, unless the Educator instructs differently.